terhechte/appventure/guides/catalyst/firststeps/modify_menubar.md

 ---

-# How do I modify the menubar firststeps/modify_menubar.md

 In the WWDC slides and the sample code, Apple touts a `buildCommands` method on `UIResponder` for menus.
 [However, this was deprecated with beta 1](https://developer.apple.com/documentation/uikit/uiresponder/3175394-buildcommands).
 Instead, we should use [buildMenu(with:)](https://developer.apple.com/documentation/uikit/uiresponder/3327317-buildmenu).
 This currently lacks documentation though.